RhinoCodes/repo/README.md

 # Quantum's Package Repository
 ------------------------------------
 ## Tutorial
-First you need to clone the repo:
+First you need to clone the repo:<br>
 `git clone https://github.com/quantum-package-manager/repo.git`
-Then you need to change into the repository directory:
+Then you need to change into the repository directory:<br>
 `cd repo/repo`
-Then make a directory for the package:
+Then make a directory for the package:<br>
 `mkdir repo/repo/foo`
-Then change into that:
+Then change into that:<br>
 `cd foo`
-Then, in your packages directory, make a new file called `quantum.lua` Now, we define the package:
+Then, in your packages directory, make a new file called `quantum.lua`<br>
+Now, we define the package:<br>
-For a package downloaded from git,
+For a package downloaded from git,<br>
 ```lua
 package = {
   name = "foo",